benbrastmckie/.config/README.md

 ```
 nvim ~/.config/.Xmodmap
 ```
-If your output does match with the keycodes listed above, you can proceed without changing the file.
-It is important to note that the `.Xmodmap` file is sourced by `~/.config/autostart/xmodmap.desktop`.
-In making changes to keymappings, you can test the result of editing `.Xmodmap` by running the following:
+If you need to make changes to keymappings, you can test the result of editing `.Xmodmap` and running the following:
 ```
 xmodmap ~/.config/.Xmodmap
 ```